Tricertops/Typed/README.md

 // Typically in .h file
 TArrayGenerate(NSString)
 ```
+This will also generate _TMutableArray_ interface.
 Typed version fo the basic foundation classes are already provided.

 ### Creating
-Objects stored as _TArrays_ at runtime are in fact `NSArray` instances.
+Objects stored as _TArrays_ at runtime are in fact `NSArray` instances (`NSMutableArray` for _TMutableArray_).
 The type-checking trick is made at **compile-time** using customized protocol interface.

 You can store any `NSArray` in variable of this type, but you have to **cast** it: